joshwaiam/nextjs-starter/README.md

 ## Getting started

 1. Add a template git remote for merging template updates.
+This will allow you to run `npm run merge-template` in projects.
    `git remote add template https://github.com/joshwaiam/nextjs-starter.git`
+2. Create .env vars at [Vercel](https://vercel.com).
+See the [sample.env](./sample.env) file.